Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/03a-blob-function.md

 11. Then, select the Storage account we created earlier (here it's called `techsummiteastereggstore`)

 ![Selecting the storage account](./Img/315.png)

-TODO Redo the picture with the correct name

 > This setting will be copied to the `local.settings.json` file which is used during development.
 This will contain the information needed for the function to connect to the Blob container and observe it.
 In production, this information will be copied to the Azure Function settings.